baovie4444/Emotion_Detection_Game/README.md

 - **Interactive Gameplay**: Match the target emotion to score points.
 - **Audio Feedback**: Includes background music and sound effects.
 - **Image Capture**: Saves images of successful expressions during gameplay.
-- **Customizable Model**: Train your own emotion detection model with provided scripts.
+- **Customizable Model**: Train your emotion detection model with the provided scripts.

 ## Table of Contents